-Want to make a Seeded Oat Bread Loaf that goes with hēki kua whāranutia (scrambled eggs) or rahopūru (avocado)?
-Ka pai (awesome)!
-This is such a fantastic recipe and is naturally dairy-free.
-Eat it fresh to make the most epic hanawiti (sandwiches) or slice it and freeze it for toast on the run.
+Want to make a Kneaded Seeded Oat Bread that goes with hēki kua whāranutia (scrambled eggs) or rahopūru (avocado)?
+Awesome!
+This fantastic recipe is naturally dairy-free and is packed with nutrients.
+Eat it fresh to make the most epic sandwiches or slice it and freeze it for toast on the run.

 This version is made using a stand mixer or using a high powered hand mixer.
 If you don't have either of those, try this No-knead Seeded Oat Bread Loaf.
 This is the same recipe but requires no equipment apart from your hands and a bowl.